 Are you interested in creating more structured requirements and tests?
-Do you want to improve your communication bridge and avoid common mistakes?
+Do you want to improve your communication between stakeholders and product owners and avoid common mistakes?
 Join Gojko Adzic for this exciting two day workshop!

-Specification by example is a collaborative approach to defining requirements and tests for based on capturing realistic examples instead of abstract statements.
-It is the cornerstone of any successful requirements and testing and requirements strategy with agile and lean processes, such as Scrum, Extreme Programming and Kanban.
+Specification by example is a collaborative approach to defining requirements and tests for systems, based on capturing realistic examples instead of abstract statements.
+It is the cornerstone of any successful requirements and testing strategy with agile and lean processes, such as Scrum, Extreme Programming and Kanban.

-This workshop teaches you how to apply specification by example to bridge the communication gap between stakeholders and implementation teams, build quality into software from the start, design, develop and deliver systems fit for purpose.
+In this workshop you'll learn how to apply specification by example to bridge the communication gap between stakeholders and implementation teams.
+You'll learn how to build quality into software from the start and to design, develop and deliver systems fit for purpose.